About your kidneys

-The kidneys are very complicated organs that control our blood pressure and the amount of liquid in our body.
-They also keep our blood clean and chemically balanced, putting back good things like vitamins, glucose, hormones and other important substances into the bloodstream.
+Each kidney contains millions of tiny filters called nephrons.
+These filters clean your blood by removing waste and extra fluid, which your body then gets rid of as urine.
+They also keep our blood chemically balanced, putting back good things like vitamins, glucose, hormones and other important substances into the blood.

 The kidneys’ most important jobs include: